Syberg: Emperor William monument

-The monument for German Emperor Wilhelm I (1797–1888) (Kaiser-Wilhelm-Denkmal) by Hubert Oswald Stier is one of a great amount of similar national monuments, that were built in the quarter century from his death to the beginning of World War I. In 1889 the Province of Westphalia decided to built such a monument and discussed several proposals for location.
+The monument for German Emperor Wilhelm I (1797–1888) (Kaiser-Wilhelm-Denkmal) by Hubert Oswald Stier is one of a great amount of similar national monuments, that were built in the quarter century from his death to the beginning of World War I. In 1889 the Province of Westphalia decided to build such a monument and discussed several proposals for location.
 A place above the Weser river at the Porta Westfalica gorge won the race against the Syberg with a small majority.
-Despite of this great disappointment, the monument on the Syberg was built nevertheless, completely financed by private efforts and inaugurated in 1902.
+Despite this great disappointment, the monument on the Syberg was built nevertheless, completely financed by private efforts and inaugurated in 1902.
 The eclecticistic monument was decorated with an equestrian statue of Emperor William I and two statues of Chancellor Otto von Bismarck and Supreme Commander Helmuth von Moltke by Adolf von Donndorf.
 His son Karl Donndorf created the two statues of the successful army leaders Prince Frederic William and Prince Friedrich Karl in the German Wars of Unification; both of them were removed in 1935, when the construction was substantially changed following the ideals of Nazi architecture by architect Friedrich Bagdons.